 The Tier Method

-The tier method simply involves slowly decreasing the amount and frequency of marijuana consumption until no more use occurs.
+The tier method simply involves slowly decreasing the amount and frequency of marijuana consumption until no further use occurs.
 If you or a loved one has tried the cold turkey method and failed, try the tier method.

 Begin the tier method by keeping the frequency of consumption the same but cutting the amount consumed by half.
 If the change is too dramatic, begin with 3/4ths and work to 1/2.